Data Model

 How the Pieces Fit Together

-- Dataset holds a collection of Examples (test cases)
+- A Dataset holds a list of Examples (your test cases).

-- Experiment runs a Task (your LLM) on each example
+- An Experiment runs a Task (your LLM) on each example.

-- Evaluators check the outputs and produce EvalResults
+- Evaluators score the outputs and return EvalResults.

 - Java